SyahrulNazri/sd-training/Readme.md

 **RVMYTH modelling**

--RISC-V CPU core has been written in Verilog and already written testbench code for the same
+- RISC-V CPU core has been written in Verilog and already written testbench code for the same

--Entire C program will be converted into a hex format and will be loaded into memory
+- Entire C program will be converted into a hex format and will be loaded into memory

--CPU will then read the contents of the memory, process it and display the output result of sum numbers from 1 to n
+- CPU will then read the contents of the memory, process it and display the output result of sum numbers from 1 to n